 Session 1: Why Staged Treatment of Cartilage is Right for Your Patient?

 Get an intro to MACI knee cartilage repair hosted by Dr. Paul Caldwell.
 It will cover:

-- How to talk to patients about cartilage treatment options without causing fear and losing patients to a second opinion
+- How to talk to patients about cartilage treatment options without causing fear

 - Information on the MACI insurance approval process